ajeethadithya/-Mattermost-Productivity-Chat-Bot/DESIGN.md

 ### Additional Patterns and Designs

 In general, a hybrid of designs can be attributed to a software project.
 The same holds for bot architecture and designs.
-There are plenty of designs that can be attributed bots, not just in terms of software engineering designs, but different Bot Design Patterns.
+There are plenty of designs that can be attributed to bots, not just in terms of software engineering designs, but different Bot Design Patterns.
 From our understanding, there are 6 types of bot design patterns:

 1. Notifiers
 2. Reactors